NaohiroTamura/cross-sms-aarch64.sh/README.md

 What *make* does is to  build docker container named *sms-aarch64.sh*.

-*qemu-aarch64-static* binary is derived from Ubuntu package, since it's static binary it can run on any Linux.
+*qemu-aarch64-static* binary is retrieved from Ubuntu package, since it's static binary which can run on any Linux.

 If you prefer to compile *qemu-aarch64-static* from QEMU source code, put your compiled *qemu-aarch64-static* under *usr/bin* directory so